Boris Johnson Is on Course For Major Victory In U.K. Election, Exit Poll Says

 Related Stories

-The result of Thursday’s vote means the paralysis in British politics over Brexit is set to come to an end.
+The result of Thursday’s exit poll suggests the paralysis in British politics over Brexit is set to come to an end.

 It means Johnson is almost certainly going to be able to deliver on his pledge to take Britain out of the European Union by January 31 or sooner, and enter the next stage of Brexit negotiations, on trade, which would formalize the divorce.